Anyone who has shaved long enough understands that it takes some technique, experience, and patience to do the job right.

 If your skin is easily irritated, a safety razor is often a better bet than a multi-blade cartridge razor because multiple blades can remove too much skin.
 However, modern cartridge razors with built-in lubricating strips are more soothing.

 4. Check the handle

 The handle of a razor might be an afterthought to some, but keep in mind that the best razors have thick, textured handles to provide a secure grip.
 After all, the last thing you want is for your razor to slip and slide in and out of your hand while you’re running a blade over your skin.

 The cost of razors varies widely with many $100-plus luxury razors out there.
 But while many of the best razors aren’t cheap, they’re also built to last and are a long-term investment.

 The 7 Best Razors for Men 2017

-So, here they are, the 7 best razors for men:
+So, let us present you, the 7 best razors for men in 2017: